olekawaii/flytty/README.md

 # Usage
-the script is posix-compliant. you can run it anywhere run the script with `./script a b` where a is a file in the themes/ directory and b is a file in the templates/ directory.
+The script is posix-compliant.
+Run it with `./script a b` where a is a file in the themes/ directory and b is a file in the templates/ directory.

 Example: